 He then goes to the Ripsaw Optimizer™ and clicks on Minimize Deviations to obtain a preferred solution.

 Examining the risk exposure deviations, they are all close to the benchmark except for the overweight in growth stocks causing the underweight in value and blend stocks as well as the overweight in the Consumer Cyclicals and Technology stock sectors.

 These are consistent with John’s tactical decision to overweight AAPL and TSLA.
 Even though these are large cap stocks, the large, mid and small cap allocations are close to the benchmark.
 The optimizer selected less large cap stock exposure elsewhere in order to accommodate the AAPL and TSLA overweight.

 Note that the aggregate reduction in deviations from the benchmark is less than without the tactical stock positions.

-The difference is the incremental risk or give up in diversification in expectation of additional expected return on the AAPL and TSLA overweight.
+The difference is the incremental risk, or give up in diversification, for the additional expected return on the AAPL and TSLA overweight.